Aceinna/docs_openrtk/300ZA/imu-sensors.rst

 .. note::

-    This product has been developed and are sold exclusively for commercial applications.
+    This product has been developed and is sold exclusively for commercial applications.
     Military usage is prohibited by the manufacturer.

 .. note::